INTHOP: A Second-Order Globally Convergent Method for Nonconvex Optimization: Numerical Results

-We make the following five observations.
-First, INTHOP employing the MK method to estimate $\alpha$ performs the best, followed by EM and Gerschgorin methods.
+{We make the following five observations.
+First, INTHOP employing the EM method to estimate $\alpha$ performs the best, followed by MK and the Gerschgorin methods.
 Second, for the same $\alpha$ calculation method, increasing $\delta$ results in performance degradation across all metrics.
 Third, EM and MK methods with $\delta=0.1$ perform comparably across all performance metrics.
-Fourth, the EM method with $\delta=0.5$ performs slightly better than the Gerschgorin method with $\delta=0.1$, which in turn achieves a performance superior to the MK method with $\delta=0.5$ in all performance metrics.
-Fifth, MK and Gerschgorin methods with $\delta=0.5$ perform similarly in terms of gradient evaluations, but the latter method outperforms in terms of Hessian evaluations and $\mathcal{O}(n^3)$ operations.
-The performance difference between the two methods is greater for $\mathcal{O}(n^3)$ operations, as the Gerschgorin method requires $\mathcal{O}(n^2)$ operations to compute $\alpha$, while the MK method requires $\mathcal{O}(n^3)$ operations.
+Fourth, the EM method with $\delta=0.5$ performs comparably to the Gerschgorin method with $\delta=0.1$ for approximately 65\% of problems, which in turn achieves a performance superior to the MK method with $\delta=0.5$ in all performance metrics.
+Fifth, MK and Gerschgorin methods with $\delta=0.5$ perform similarly in terms of gradient evaluations for approximately 65\% of problems.} However, the latter method outperforms in terms of Hessian evaluations and $\mathcal{O}(n^3)$ operations.
+The performance difference between these two methods is greater for $\mathcal{O}(n^3)$ operations, as the Gerschgorin method requires $\mathcal{O}(n^2)$ operations to compute $\alpha$, while the MK method requires $\mathcal{O}(n^3)$ operations.
 Our results illustrate that accurately estimating $\alpha$ is critical for the algorithm's performance, which depends on the calculation method of $\alpha$ and the size of the interval $\delta$.

-The INTHOP algorithm employing MK method with $\delta=0.1$ could not solve 59 problems out of the set of 209 problems.
-For 21 problem instances, the algorithm reached the prescribed maximum iteration limit set at 10,000; for 23 problem instances, the step size became less than tolerance; for 8 problem instances, the algorithm converged to a saddle point; for 3 problems, the initial function value approached $\pm \infty$; and for 4 problems, the Hessian became a singular matrix.
+{The INTHOP algorithm that employs EM method with $\delta=0.1$ could not solve 26 problems out of the set of 181 problems.
+For 5 problem instances, the algorithm reached the prescribed maximum iteration limit set at 10,000; for 18 problem instances, the step size became smaller than the tolerance; for 1 problem, the algorithm reached the maximum time limit; and for 2 problems, the algorithm could not find the direction after Hessian modification.
+The case when the algorithm is unable to find the descent direction is very rare.
+This behavior can be understood from the structure of the Hessian matrix.
+At some points, the Hessian becomes singular and does not provide curvature information in several directions.
+As a result, the system used to compute the search direction becomes difficult to solve or unstable.
+Even after modifying the Hessian, this issue may still remain, making it hard for the algorithm to find a reliable descent direction. }